-Yoga for neck pain offers the much required relief than it relieves with medication or heating pad.
-Poor posture, accidents, stress and long-stretched physiological tension contributed to stiff neck.
+Yoga for neck pain offers the much-required relief than it relieves with medication or heating pad.
+Poor posture, accidents, stress and long-stretched physiological tension contributed to a stiff neck.
 It also causes spasm of the neck, upper back and shoulder muscles.
 Twining of pain implies you resort to yoga poses.

 List of Yoga for neck pain